-- Ali Shan Oolong - Ali Shan Oolong is produced in early fall in the Ali Shan mountains of Taiwan from the Gold Lily tea cultivar.
+- Ali Shan Oolong - Ali Shan Oolong is produced in the Ali Shan mountains of Taiwan from the Si Ji Chun (Four Seasons Spring) tea cultivar.
 This lightly oxidized oolong is prized for its buttery mouth feel, soft tropical, floral and stone fruit undertones and sweet finish.

 - Shu Cha Pu-erh - A highly prized Chinese dark tea, this Pu-erh is fully fermented and aged for 3 years.
 Grown at around 5000 foot elevation in Feng Qing, Yunnan, China, this tea produces a dark cup color with smooth and complex earthy notes.

 - Yunnan Silver Needle - Harvested in early spring, this white tea is produced in the Yunnan Province of China, the birthplace of tea, and is made from only the bud of the tea bush.
 With delicate sweetness and melon-like flavor, it has subtle floral notes and a lingering complexity telling of the terroir of Yunnan.

 What is the difference between Gaiwan and Gong Fu?